ethanmann/Hacktech2019/README.md

+To run this, the files have been uploaded as a zip.
+Download the zip, go to the Chrome browser, open extensions, go to load unpacked, select the build subdirectory of the zip, and then the extension will install onto Chrome.
+Click on the extension to set preferences.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>